MicrosoftDocs/windows-itpro-docs/windows/configuration/taskbar/includes/turn-off-windows-copilot.md

 This policy setting allows you to turn off Windows Copilot.

 - If you enable this policy setting, users will not be able to use Copilot.
 The Copilot icon will not appear on the taskbar either
-- If you disable or do not configure this policy setting, users will be able to use Copilot when it's available to them
+- If you disable or don't configure this policy setting, users will be able to use Copilot when it's available to them

 |  | Path |
 |--|--|